A piece of Socketed Equipment comes with a number of empty "sockets," into which can be placed various "gems" (ie. Green Rocks

 - Dungeons & Dragons 3.5 has a supplement that introduced Augmentation Crystals, magical items that could be attached to your weapons or armor to provide bonuses.
 The advantage was that you could transfer the crystals to new items when you upgraded your equipment, so even if they weren't very powerful on their own, they never really became obsolete either.

-- In Kingdom Of Loathing, this is a special property of both the Scratch n' Sniff Sword/Crossbow (comes with the power to summon stickers to put on it) and the Fossilized Necklace (beat up skeletal enemies to get their teeth.)
+- In Kingdom of Loathing, this is a special property of the Scratch n' Sniff Sword/Crossbow (comes with the power to summon stickers to put on it), the Fossilized Necklace (beat up skeletal enemies to get their teeth), and the Over-the-shoulder Folder Holder (find and acquire special stat-boosting folders to put in it).

 - Disgaea has Specialists, essentially NPCs that live inside items.
 Once a Specialist is subdued (by going into the Item World of that particular item and beating them up), they can be moved around to other items and even combined with other Specialists of the same type to power them up.
 Every item also has a number of slots to hold Specialists, with 'rare' and 'legendary' items generally having more slots than normal items.